sarahgartenmann/Coursera_Getting_and_Cleaning_Data_AssignmentWeek4/CodeBook.md

 | "X_train.txt"       | x_test          | 7352             | 561           |
 | "y_train.txt"       | y_train         | 7352             | 1             |

-Using the `rename()` and `rename_all()` commands, the columns of the six test and train files were appropriately renamed
+Using `rename()` and `rename_all()`, the columns of the six test and train files were appropriately renamed.

 **2. Merging the data**
-The three "test" and the three "train" files were merged using the `cbind()` command to generate the dataframes "testmerged" and "trainmerged", respectively.
-These two dataframes were then merged together using the command `rbind()` to generate the dataframe "alldata".
+The three "test" and the three "train" files were merged using `cbind()` to generate the dataframes "testmerged" and "trainmerged", respectively.
+These two dataframes were then merged together using `rbind()` to generate the dataframe "alldata".
 This table below lists these dataframes, as well as the number of observations and variables each contains.

 | R Object Name | No. Observations | No. Variables |
 | ------------- | ---------------- | ------------- |